 2nd simulated data set: Severe overlap and high synchrony between hemispheres is what we must expect in auditory evoked potentials.
 Furthermore, cortical source activities are more complex and often biphasic.
 Therefore, the next simulated data set, AC-2D-biphasic-synchronous.avr, contains biphasic source waveforms which are synchronous in both auditory cortices.
-Source waveforms pointing upwards (positive) represents postsynaptic current flow into the direction of the flag of the dipole symbol; downwards deflections (negative source waveforms) reflect current flow in the opposite direction.
+Negative source waveforms represents postsynaptic current flow into the direction of the flag of the dipole symbol; positive source waveforms reflect current flow in the opposite direction.
 Remember that the source waveforms reflect the local current flow within the modeled gray matter patch - it does not represent the direction of signal propagation within the brain!